 Show Me The Money!

 Enough of this rubbish.
-In today’s polarized world you’re either know a conman when you see one or you see the new messiah.
+In today’s polarized world you either know a conman when you see one or you see the new messiah.
 Nothing I say will change that.
+If you’ve read this far it’s probably because you’ve dealt with Jamie in some way and you know what kind of man he is.
 So let’s follow the money and see if we can find out where the grift is.

 Australian National Review